How Long Does It Take to Grow Hydroseeded Lawns? Hydroseeding Timeline

 Hydroseed After 4 Weeks

 The grass should be roughly 3 to 4 inches tall at the 4 to 5-week stage and ready for its first mowing.
-It is important that you mow the lawn when it’s dry.
+You must mow the lawn when it’s dry.
 You can use a push mower for the task to ensure as little damage as possible is caused to the new seedlings.

-You can discontinue watering or perform light waterings on your beautiful lawn for a few days prior to mowing to allow the soil to dry properly before the first mowing.
+You can discontinue watering or perform light waterings on your beautiful lawn for a few days before mowing to allow the soil to dry properly before the first mowing.

 When it comes to mowing after proper germination and growth, a rule of thumb is to collect the grass clippings and not leave any clumps on the lawn as they may damage the new seeds.